 The Gig in the Garden

 The event is in aid of Action Medical Research – A Charity close to the heart of many of the movers and shakers of the Gig.
-The work done to make the event a smooth running success was immediately obvious when I arrived.
-Car parking was organised and marshalled, the redoubtable St. John’s Ambulance were visibly in attendance, high quality caterers (including a lady that served CRACKING coffee), room to camp if you wanted to stay over for both days and of course, the essential ‘rest’ err… ‘cubicles’ 🙂
+The work done to make the event a smooth-running success was immediately obvious when I arrived.
+Car parking was organised and marshalled.
+The redoubtable St. John’s Ambulance were visibly in attendance, high-quality caterers (including a lady that served CRACKING coffee) and room to camp if you wanted to stay over for both days.

 Most important of all, a remarkable array of musical genres lined up…